Rance (series): Rance: Quest for Hikari

 Around 1987, Champion Soft's president announced that the company would be transitioning away from erotic material.
 However, following poor sales from their all-ages releases bringing the company close to bankruptcy, Champion Soft would launch a sub-brand for erotic games called AliceSoft in 1989, at TADA's suggestion.
 Immediately, development would begin for several games under the AliceSoft brand.

 One of these games were Rance: Quest for Hikari.
 It was entirely written and supervised by TADA, with assistance for graphics and music.
-The game was built on top of a text adventure game engine, leading to the many of the RPG elements feeling hacky, as the engine was not built for it.
+The game was built on top of a text adventure game engine, leading to many of the RPG elements feeling hacky, as the engine was not built for it.
 TADA would comment on the game years later, expressing disbelief that the game was released in such a state.

 It was created somewhat as a parody of many existing RPGs, as TADA believed it was "unrealistic" that the protagonists of these games would use their power solely for the good of others.
 As such, he created the character Rance to be a selfish, perverted young man who used his power for his own self-indulgence.
 At the suggestion of YUKIMI, the character designer, they added to this idea by also making Rance's assistant, Sill Plain, into his slave.
 TADA also tried to keep the game as original as possible, opting for original species like hannies instead of the stereotypical slimes and elves that were common in RPGs.
 The game also brought back Miki, the main heroine of Little Princess, who would become a more important character in the Rance series later on.

 The game would release in 1989, selling around 600 copies in its initial run, which Champion Soft considered satisfactory.
 It would continue to climb in sales significantly over time.